tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A set of extension values for the CertificateEntry.
 The "Extension" format is defined in {{extensions}}.
 Valid extensions include OCSP Status extensions ({{!RFC6066}} and {{!RFC6961}}) and SignedCertificateTimestamps ({{!RFC6962}}).
-Any extension presented in a Certificate message must only be presented if the corresponding ClientHello extension was presented in the initial handshake.
+An extension MUST only be presented in a Certificate message if the corresponding ClientHello extension was presented in the initial handshake.
   If an extension applies to the entire chain, it SHOULD be included in the first CertificateEntry.